 Is mandelic acid safe?

-Mandelic acid is used in over-the-counter skincare product and in professional chemical peel.
+Mandelic acid is used in an over-the-counter skincare products and in a professional chemical peel.

 It is the most gentle of all the alpha-hydroxy acids, so it can be safely used by a wide range of skin types.

 Can I use mandelic acid every day?

 Mandelic acid is well tolerated by nearly all skin types.
 Depending on how your sensitive skin reacts to AHAs, this product can be used daily.